blues/app-accelerators/85-cellular-medication-adherence-pillbox/README.md

    | `outbound_min` | `720` | Minutes between Notecard outbound syncs.
 Immediate open events are never delayed by this value — they use `sync:true`.
 Changing this value triggers an automatic `hub.set` reapply. |
    | `inbound_min` | `120` | Minutes between Notecard inbound syncs (environment variable fetch cadence).
 Changing this value triggers an automatic `hub.set` reapply. |

-6. **Configure routes.** Add one [route](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) for `pill_open.qo` (to a real-time alert endpoint — SMS, email, nurse-call system, or care-coordination platform) and a second for `pill_summary.qo` (to a long-term analytics store or dashboard).
+6. **Configure routes.** Add one [route](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) for `pill_open.qo` (to a real-time alert endpoint, SMS, email, nurse-call system, or care-coordination platform) and a second for `pill_summary.qo` (to a long-term analytics store or dashboard).
 Separating the two Notefiles at the source means the real-time alert path has no dependency on the analytics path.

 ### What you should see in Notehub